Set up your live account structure

 - Create a separate user for each team member who needs to access your live Customer Area.

-- Make sure that each user has the roles and account access required to perform their tasks.
+- Give each user the roles and account access required to perform their tasks.

-- Set up email messages to be notified of important events such as chargebacks.
+- Set up system messages to be notified of important events such as chargebacks.

 Set up payment methods